syzodidntmakeit/kawaii-san-hub/cloudflare-tunnel/README.md

 ---

 ## 🚀 Full Setup Steps

 ### Step 1: Install cloudflaredd
 ```
 wget https://github.com/cloudflare/cloudflared/releases/latest/download/cloudflared-linux-amd64.deb
 sudo dpkg -i cloudflared-linux-amd64.deb
 sudo cloudflared service install
 ```

 ### Step 2: Authenticate with Cloudflare
 ```
 cloudflared tunnel login
 ```
-This opens a browser where you select your domain (e.g. kawaii-san.org).
+This opens a browser where you select your domain (e.g. 'supercooldomainname.com').

 It stores your cert in ~/.cloudflared/cert.pem.

 ### Step 3: Create _le_ tunnel
 ```
-cloudflared tunnel create jellyfin-tunnel
+cloudflared tunnel create tunnel
 ```
 This generates a tunnel ID and a JSON credentials file in ~/.cloudflared.

 ### Step 4: Config the config file
 Create and edit the config.yml file at:
 ```